Netflix UK film review: Charlie St. Cloud

 Cast: Zac Efron, Charlie Tahan, Ray Liotta, Amanda Crew

-Watch Charlie St. Cloud online in the UK: Netflix UK / TalkTalk TV / iTunes / Amazon Instant Video / Google Play
+Watch Charlie St. Cloud online in the UK: Netflix UK / TalkTalk TV / Apple TV (iTunes) / Prime Video (Buy/Rent) / Google Play

-Brought back to life by the magical hands of Ray Liotta (a paramedic who looks like he’s seen one too many ghosts, or one too few rehab centres), Charlie does the only thing a young man can do in his situation: get a job in a cemetery and start talking to dead people.
-Committed to his promise to meet his annoying dead brother at sunset every day to play baseball, Charlie is less saddled by emotional baggage and more chained to the clingiest corpse in cinema history.
+Brought back to life by the magical hands of Ray Liotta (a paramedic who looks like he’s seen one too many ghosts), Charlie does the only thing a young man can do in his situation: get a job in a cemetery and start talking to dead people.
+Committed to his promise to meet his annoying dead brother at sunset every day to play baseball, Charlie is less saddled by emotional baggage and more chained to the clingiest sidekick in cinema history.

-When he isn’t busy stripping or going all Mr. Darcy in the nearby lake, Efron does his best earnest emoting.
-He’s likeable as an actor, but any sympathy has more to do with his eyebrows than the script.
-He waggles those darts of charisma all over his face, but even they can’t redeem the movie.
-And that’s without mentioning the contrived subplot involving Tess Carroll (Crew), a young, bereaved girl he meets by a tombstone.
+When he isn’t busy going all Mr. Darcy in the nearby lake, Efron does his best earnest emoting.
+He’s always likeable as an actor, but even he can’t redeem the movie.
+And that’s without mentioning the contrived subplot involving Tess Carroll (Crew), a young girl he meets by a tombstone.

 Trying to move on from the past without ignoring his friends from the other side, you wonder when exactly Charlie St. Cloud will snap.
-Living on his own in a cabin in the woods, he lures women there with offers of beer or wine and then shows them boxes of things that belong to dead children.
-Then he chases them around a graveyard in the dark before taking his clothes off.
-If this wasn’t such a soppy 12-certificate movie, Charlie St Cloud would have all the makings of a solid slasher flick.
-Mawkish with an extra helping of mawk, The Death and Life of Charlie St Cloud is a big chocolate box of a movie.
-But the chocolates are filled with vomit.
+Living on his own in a cabin in the woods, he invites women over with offers of beer or wine and then shows them boxes of things that belong to those who have passed.
+If this wasn’t a 12-certificate movie, Charlie St Cloud’s premise could have all the makings of a solid horror film.
+Mawkish with an extra helping of mawk, Charlie St Cloud is a big chocolate box of a movie.
+But the chocolates will only make you feel nauseous.

-Charlie St. Cloud is available on Netflix UK, as part of a £7.99 monthly subscription.
+Charlie St. Cloud is available on Netflix UK, as part of an £9.99 monthly subscription.